 From the get-go, Sketch is only able to walk around on his two feet.
 No jumping, running, or anything fancy.
 But as his journey progresses, new abilities will be acquired through… abandoned sketches.
-In a way, one could say that his artists other could-have-been ideas are actually useful now, however indirectly.
+In a way, one could say that his artist’s other could-have-been ideas are actually useful now, however indirectly.
 Confusing?
 Perhaps a bit, yet both interesting and quite unlike most other puzzle platformers in recent memory, at the same time.
 When was the last time you got to play as a genuine sketch, after all?

 Even if you are fortunate to earn a living making art, you find stress and repetition draining away your soul.
 If this feels like you, I hope “Unfinished” speaks to you.

-With a total of five levels, some focusing entirely on story-telling while other shift to platforming instead, suffice to say, Unfinished – An Artist’s Lament is not the longest game ever.
+With a total of five levels, some focusing entirely on story-telling while others shift to platforming instead, suffice to say, Unfinished – An Artist’s Lament is not the longest game ever.
 In fact, according to the developer, it “can be speed-run in under 30 minutes”, although that’s hardly a negative, all things considered.
-I mean, a condense, straight-to-the-point experience is generally preferable over one that drags its feet, courtesy of pointless filler… ya know?
+I mean, a condensed, straight-to-the-point experience is generally preferable over one that drags its feet, courtesy of pointless filler… ya know?
 Besides, a demo is available for those not entirely convinced, along with a fleshed-out postmortem of sorts.